 Death Bonds

 Most of the buyers are viatical settlement companies, who then resell the policies to hedge funds or investment banks, who then securitizes them into asset-backed securities backed by a pool of about 200 policies.
-The anticipated buyers of these securities are mainly institutional investors, such as pension funds.
+The anticipated buyers of these securities were mainly institutional investors, such as pension funds.

 Death bonds can exist because of 2 characteristics of life insurance: